Chadrack09/hangman-game/README.md

 This web app was developed with ```PHP``` and ```Javascipt```

-To run this proect localy on your machine, install any local server (Wamp, Xamp)
+To run this project localy on your machine, install any local server [wamp](https://www.wampserver.com/), [xamp](https://sourceforge.net/projects/xampp/)